falcontologist/cu-cspb2270-2025-final_project/README.md

 Here is an example of a causal chain extracted from the annotation process, converted into an RDF graph, and visualized in GraphViz.

 ![Example Causation Graph Diagram](https://github.com/falcontologist/cu-cspb2270-2025-final_project/blob/main/graphviz_example.png)

+## References

+Allen, J. F. (1983). *Maintaining knowledge about temporal intervals*. **Communications of the ACM, 26**(11), 832–843.

+Cowan, R. (2008). *The teacher’s grammar of English*.
+Cambridge University Press.

+Croft, W., Kalm, P., & Regan, M. (2022). *Decomposing events and storylines*.
+In **Decompositional event structures in language, cognition, and computation** (pp. 67–86).
+Cambridge University Press.

+Croft, W., Pešková, P., & Regan, M. (2017). *Integrating decompositional event structure into storylines*.
+In T. Caselli, B. Miller, M. van Erp, & others (Eds.), **Proceedings of the Workshop on Events and Stories in the News** (pp. 98–109).
+Association for Computational Linguistics.

+Dixon, R. (Ed.).
+(2006). *Complementation: A cross-linguistic typology*.
+Oxford University Press.

+Dixon, R., & Aikhenvald, A. (Eds.).
+(2009). *The semantics of clause linking: A cross-linguistic typology*.
+Oxford University Press.

+Dunietz, J. (2018). *Annotating and automatically tagging constructions of causal language* (Doctoral dissertation).
+Carnegie Mellon University, Pittsburgh, PA.

+Dunietz, J. (n.d.). *GitHub profile*.
+Retrieved from https://github.com/duncanka

+Dunietz, J. (n.d.). *BECAUSE: The BECauSE Corpus and tools*.
+GitHub repository.
+Retrieved from https://github.com/duncanka/BECAUSE

+Dunietz, J. (n.d.). *Causeway: A causality annotation and analysis toolkit*.
+GitHub repository.
+Retrieved from https://github.com/duncanka/Causeway

+Dunietz, J. (n.d.). *LSTM Causality Tagger*.
+GitHub repository.
+Retrieved from https://github.com/duncanka/lstm-causality-tagger

+Dunietz, J., Levin, L., & Carbonell, J. (2017). *The BECauSE Corpus 2.0: Annotating causality and overlapping relations*.
+In **LAW XI – The 11th Linguistic Annotation Workshop**.

+Dunietz, J., Levin, L., & Carbonell, J. (2018). *DeepCx: A transition-based approach for shallow semantic parsing with complex constructional triggers*.
+In **Proceedings of EMNLP 2018**.

+Goldberg, A. E. (1995). *Constructions: A construction grammar approach to argument structure*.
+University of Chicago Press.

+Gordon, A., & Hobbs, J. (2017). *A formal theory of commonsense psychology: How people think people think*.
+Cambridge University Press.

+Matthiessen, C., & Thompson, S. (1988). *The structure of discourse and “subordination.”* In M. Haiman & S. Thompson (Eds.), **Clause combining in grammar and discourse** (pp. 275–329).
+John Benjamins Publishing.

+National Transportation Safety Board. (n.d.). *NTSB accident reports*.
+Retrieved from https://carol.ntsb.gov

+Rezvani Kalajahi, S., Abdullah, A., Mukundan, J., & Tannacito, D. (2012). *Discourse connectors: An overview of the history, definition and classification of the term*. **World Applied Sciences Journal, 19**(11), 1659–1673.

+Rezvani Kalajahi, S., Neufeld, S., & Abdullah, A. (2017). *The discourse connector list: A multi-genre cross-cultural corpus analysis*. **Text & Talk, 37**(3), 283–310.

+Talmy, L. (1988). *Force dynamics in language and cognition*. **Cognitive Science, 12**(1), 49–100.

+Talmy, L. (2000). *Toward a cognitive semantics, Volume 1: Concept structuring systems*.
+MIT Press.

+## Acknowledgments

+This project incorporates data derived from publicly available National Transportation Safety Board (NTSB) accident reports.
+It also builds on the comprehensive research program on causal constructions developed by Jesse Dunietz.
+Many of the reference constructions used in `constructions.h` were repurposed from Appendix C of his 2018 dissertation.
+His associated repositories served primarily as methodological inspirations and are released under the MIT License.